 Georgiou has won an Astraea Emerging Writers Award, a New York Foundation of the Arts Fellowship, and was a fellow at the Virginia Center for the Creative Arts.
 Her work appears in journals such as BOMB, Cream City Review, Denver Quarterly, Gargoyle, Lumina, MiPoesia, and Spoon River Review.
 She is an editor at Tarpaulin Sky Press and the Director of the MFA in Creative Writing program at Goddard College.

-Georgiou is originally from London, England, where she spent the first twenty-seven years of her life.
+Georgiou is an English-Cypriot originally from London, where she spent the first twenty-seven years of her life.
 Since then, she has lived in the US — first in New York, now in Vermont.